 Point Scholar 2009 – 2013

-Lea Gee-Tong was born and raised in El Cerrito.
+Lea Gee-Tong was born and raised in El Cerrito, California.
 She graduated in 2009 from Marin Academy, where she developed a passion for academics and for social justice activism and leadership.
 Involved in both her school community and in various local and state non-profit organizations, Lea is dedicated to examining and dismantling systems of oppression related to various identities, such as gender, sexual orientation, and race.

-While at Stanford University, she was an investigator with the Lesbian, Gay, Bisexual, Transgender Medical Education Research Group (LGBT-MERG), a group that strives to improve the health of LGBT individuals through quantitative and qualitative research about medical curricula and current healthcare practices.
-Additionally, she was a coordinator of the Safe and Open Spaces at Stanford (SOSAS), which hosts panels about LGBT issues across campus, and a member of the Emma Goldman Society for Queer Liberation.
+While at Stanford University, she was an investigator with the Lesbian, Gay, Bisexual, Transgender Medical Education Research Group (LGBT-MERG), a group that strives to improve the health of LGBTQ individuals through quantitative and qualitative research about medical curricula and current healthcare practices.
+Additionally, she was a coordinator of the Safe and Open Spaces at Stanford (SOSAS), which hosts panels about LGBTQ issues across campus, and a member of the Emma Goldman Society for Queer Liberation.

-Lea graduated from Stanford University with a Bachelor's degree in Human Biology.
+Lea graduated from Stanford University with a Bachelor's degree in human biology.
 She currently resides in San Francisco and works in healthcare consulting with IMS Consulting Group.